Food as Medicine

 The high levels of processed foods and trans fats in the standard American diet have raised valid concerns.
 Research has shown that diets heavy in saturated and trans fats, added sugars, and high sodium lead to inflammation.
 Such diets can adversely impact cardiovascular health, cause type 2 diabetes and hypertension, and impair gut health and sleep.
 This has health workers, food scientists, dietitians, and nutritionists focusing on the many anti-inflammatory foods that could serve as preventive medicine against various chronic diseases.

-Krystal Mack offers fire cider, also known as “the people’s medicine.”
+Krystal Mack offers fire cider, “the people’s medicine.”

 A Prescriptive Model